 Once the Department of Homeland Security (DHS) decides to seek an immigrant’s removal from the United States, DHS will send a Notice to Appear (NTA) form to the address they have on file for the immigration in question.
 This form will detail the grounds on which DHS intends to seek the recipient’s removal and set a date for a Master Calendar Hearing, during which the recipient can declare their intent to challenge the case against them and pursue cancellation of removal.

-If an NTA recipient chooses to fight their case in court, a second individual calendar hearing will be scheduled for the immigrant and their Bolingbrook cancellation of removal attorney, if they choose to retain one, to argue against their removal.
-If the judge elects to grant cancellation of removal, the case will immediately close, and the defendant will be allowed to stay in the United States.
+If an NTA recipient chooses to fight their case in court, a second individual calendar hearing will be scheduled for the immigrant and their Bolingbrook can attorney, if they choose to retain one, to argue for the cancellation of their removal.
+If the judge elects to grant this cancellation, the case will immediately close, and the defendant will be allowed to stay in the United States.

 While an NTA recipient can seek cancellation of removal as a legal permanent resident (LPR) of the United States, there are numerous criteria they have to meet to be eligible for such a dismissal.
 A local cancellation of removal legal advisor could clarify for an individual what they need to prove to have their removal proceedings canceled.